drhsqlite/fossil-mirror/www/gitusers.md

         rsync repo.fossil my-nas.local:/SHARES/dayjob/

-Now we’re beginning to see the advantage of Fossil’s simpler model, relative the tricky “`git init && git push`” sequence above.
+Now we’re beginning to see the advantage of Fossil’s simpler model, relative to the tricky “`git init && git push`” sequence above.
 Fossil’s alternative is almost impossible to get
 wrong: copy this to that.  *Done.*